michaelsbradleyjr/create-embark-dapp/README.md

 - automatic contract re/builds and re/deployments
 - simple blockchain and contract management
 - easy access to decentralized storage and communication
-- integration with the any web technologies and build pipelines your prefer
+- integration with any web technologies and build pipelines your prefer

 #### `--demo`